RSakuras/SummerSchoolProject/README.md

 Week 2
 Delved deeply and rebuilt in my "own image" what i learned last week as understanding after that week was pretty bad, so i spent this week on learning and trying to understand what was made.

+Week 3 and 4
+Learned a bunch and researched about building UI in turn based game in more efficent manner.
+Also studied and and tried a bunch of thing with event dispatchers as that was completly new to me